MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_your_personal_and_private_information/README.md

 * __Confidentiality__: Define permissions for interactions with protected objects.

 ### Introduction
-It is important to be mindful of what you share online.
-Sharing private information and oversharing personal details can lead to various risks,including identity theft, cyberbulling, and loss of privacy, so it's important to know how to protect yourself by being careful.
+In this lesson, we will learn how important it is to be mindful of what you share online.
+Sharing private information and oversharing personal details can lead to various risks,including identity theft, cyberbulling, and loss of privacy.

 ### Goals